 The system is intuitive, but could use one big improvement (you listening, Airbnb?): The ability to compare total costs — including cleaning and service fees — across a range of dates without needing to click into the listing details.
 Those fees can sometimes double the expected nightly rate advertised by unscrupulous listers.

 Fresh out of college and wandering through Europe, my friend and I knew that hotels would break the budget.
 While we opted for hostels in Venice and Florence, in Munich we found an Airbnb near the Englischer Garten, a large public park by the city’s center.
 The total price was about $36.30 per person, per night — including service fees and taxes.
 Our host was a Vietnamese graduate student studying engineering at a nearby university.
 He was polite and conversational but not overbearing.
 The private room and two twin beds that my friend and I slept in were neat and comfortable.

 I’ve also stayed at Airbnbs in Nashville, Louisville, Richmond, Tampa, NYC and Minneapolis — and have no plans to engage in front desk hotel service anytime soon.
 The combination of affordability and an authentic neighborhood experience is almost impossible to beat.

 Airbnb offers a unique, unforgettable experience — the top item on most travelers’ to-do lists.
-If Airbnb doesn’t have what you’re looking for, or you’d rather try something else, discover similar sites — each with a twist.
+If Airbnb doesn’t have what you’re looking for, or you’d rather try something else, compare other rental sites — each with a twist.